Self-employed as an Audio Engineer - Studio Real Talk

 The focus is not on technical instructions or theoretical knowledge, but on real-world situations.
 The content demonstrates how decisions are made, why processes are important, and why professionalism in dealing with customers is often more crucial than personal taste.

 Do you want clarity on where your track currently stands?
-Start with a Mix analysis and receive concrete to-dos for the next step.
+Start with a mix analysis and receive concrete to-dos for the next step.

 Who is Studio Real Talk intended for?